John Kreese: Backstory

 After escaping North Vietnamese captivity, Kreese went on to join the U.S. Army Special Forces and earned a field commission.
 He rose to the rank of captain, and served with the 5th Special Forces Group.
 While assigned to 5th Group, Kreese earned the title of Karate Champion of the U.S. Army, which he held from 1970 to 1972.

-Kreese, along with Silver, trained under Kim Sun-Yung, Cpt.
-Turner’s Tang Soo Do teacher, in South Korea before returning home from the Vietnam War.
-However, after returning, he developed more sociopathic tendencies and became more ruthless as a result of his traumatic experiences during the war.

-After his military career, Kreese returned to the Valley and formed the Cobra Kai dojo in 1975 with Silver to train local kids in Tang Soo Do under the more marketable label of "Karate".
+After his military career, Kreese returned to the Valley.
+He and Silver were met by some hippies who berated them for fighting in the war and called them killers.
+The two them decided that people needed to learn respected and formed the Cobra Kai dojo—named after the snake pit in which he killed Turner—in 1975 with Silver to train local kids in Tang Soo Do under the more marketable label of "Karate".
 However, Silver was forced to help run his family's business at the insistence of his father, who threatened to cut him out of the family inheritance.
 Though he left Cobra Kai to Kreese, Silver continued to provide financial support and promised to help run the dojo one day.

-In 1980, Silver fully purchased Cobra Kai and proposes the dojo compete in a global tournament known as the Sekai Taikai.
-Kreese declined the offer, hoping to focus on his students, in particular Johnny Lawrence, who would go on to become his top student.
+In 1980, Silver fully funded a trip to Korea for Kreese and himself to train directly under Master Kim Sun-Yung.
+On this trip, Silver revealed that he purchased Cobra Kai and proposes the dojo compete in a global tournament known as the Sekai Taikai.
+Kreese declined the proposal, hoping to focus on his students, in particular Johnny Lawrence, who would go on to become his top student.
+During this time, Kreese would become increasingly ruthless and sociopathic.

-John Kreese in the 1980s
+Original films

 The Karate Kid

-In 1984, Kreese's best student, Johnny Lawrence, has a conflict with Daniel LaRusso.
+In 1984, Johnny Lawrence has a conflict with Daniel LaRusso.
 In response, Mr. Miyagi teaches Daniel karate.
 When Daniel and Mr. Miyagi go to the Cobra Kai dojo, Mr. Miyagi proposes that Daniel should enter the All Valley Under-18 Karate Championships tournament, where he will face the Cobra Kai students and demands that the conflict will cease while Daniel trains.
 Kreese agrees to the idea, but threatens to allow his students to continue their harassment if neither show up at the tournament.
-At the tournament, Daniel reaches the semi-finals while Johnny advances to the finals after defeating a highly skilled opponent.
+At the tournament, Daniel reaches the semi-finals while Johnny advances to the finals after defeating a highly skilled opponent named Darryl Vidal.
 Kreese instructs Bobby Brown, one of his more compassionate students and the least vicious of Daniel's tormentors, to disable Daniel with an illegal attack on the knee.
 Bobby reluctantly does so, getting disqualified in the process.
-However, Daniel recovers and ultimately defeats Johnny, becoming the new champion.
+However, Daniel recovers, causing Kreese to instruct Johnny to sweep the leg.
+Despite this, Daniel ultimately defeats Johnny, becoming the new champion.